Your Community, Your Rules, Your Branding

 Learn more about Wiki and User Generated Content

 Groups allow community members to talk about their shared interests.
-For example if you run a community site for travelers, you can create groups like "African travelers" and "European travelers".
-Or you can create focus groups for particular products or new ideas.
+For example if you run a community site for travelers, you can create groups for a particular destination or planned trip.
+Or you can create focus groups for related products or new ideas.

 Learn more about Groups